memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ## Prerequisites

 This article is part of an article _series_.
 In case you haven't read the previous articles, please go ahead and have a look.
-It explains the required installation steps, and we'll follow along with our running UART example.
+The [first article]({% post_url 2024-01-10-practical_zephyr_basics %}) explains the required installation steps, and we'll follow along with our running UART example from the [previous article]({% post_url 2024-01-24-practical_zephyr_kconfig %}).
 If you're already familiar with Zephyr and have a working installation at hand, it should be easy enough for you to follow along with your own setup and without reading the previous articles.

 > **Note:** A full example application including all the devicetree source files that we'll see throughout this article is available in the [`02_devicetree_basics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/02_devicetree_basics).

 We'll again be using the [development kit for the nRF52840](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) as a reference and explore its files in Zephyr, but you can follow along with any target - even virtual ones.

 A short heads-up: We will _not_ define our own, custom _board_, and we will _not_ describe memory layouts.
-This is a more advanced topic and goes beyond this series.
-With this article, we just want to have a detailed look and familiarize ourselves with the tool and its input files.
+Those are more advanced topics and go beyond this series.
+With this article, we just want to have a detailed look and familiarize ourselves with devicetree and the syntax of its input files.

 ## What's a _devicetree_?